techwolf-ai/workrb/CONTRIBUTING.md

 4. Having questions?
 Add them to your Github Issue.

 ### 3. Submit Your PR
-Make a pull request (PR) from your fork into the main branch of WTEB, following:
+Make a pull request (PR) from your fork into the main branch of WorkRB, following:

 1. **Push your branch** to your fork:
    ```bash